 5: Coway Airmega 300 Smart – Widest Coverage

 As far as coverage is concerned, nothing on this list can compete with the Coway Airmega 300 Smart.
-It’s no double one of the best, if not the best Air Purifier on that aspect.
+It’s undoubtedly one of the best, if not the best, Air purifiers in that aspect.

 - Pre-filter: For large particles

 - HEPA-certified filter: For eliminating up to 99.97% of all particles